Thames Path Short Break: Henley to Windsor4 Days & 3 Nights 4.2 Read 9 reviews

 A hearty breakfast is included each morning.
 Lunch and dinner are not included so you are free to choose from the available options.
 Most of your accommodations will more than happy to provide a packed lunch on request and this can be booked on arrival.
 Dinner is available either at your accommodation or nearby pubs or restaurants.

 If you wish to add additional nights along the trail or at the beginning and end of your itinerary please contact us.
 You may choose to add some rest days, or extra days where there is plenty of opportunity for sightseeing.

-You can start your Thames Path Short Break: Henley-on-Thames to Windsor tour anytime between April and October.
-You cannot walk the Thames Path too early in the year as there is always a risk of flooding on some of the paths as they are next to the river.
+You can start your Thames Path Complete walk anytime between the end of April and beginning of October.
+It is advised not to walk the beginning sections of the Thames Path too early in the year as there is a risk of flooding on some of the paths as they are next to the river.

 Your bags will be transferred from your accommodation as per your itinerary and moved onto your next overnight accommodation.
 We ask you to limit your luggage to one bag of up to 20kg per person.

-The distances and ascent/descents are approximations of the recommended routes.
 Please be prepared by packing all necessary items, for example, proper rain gear (jacket and pants), sun hat, sunscreen.
 Your information pack has a detailed equipment list which includes standard walking gear such as good walking boots or shoes, warm and waterproof clothes for the cooler months and lightweight clothing for summer, and a daypack.

 These areas are very popular so it is best to book as far in advance as possible.

 Generally this is easy walking as you are, for the most part, walking alongside the Thames and therefore the elevation gains and losses are minimal.
 These itineraries are most suitable for those walkers with previous long distance experience and a good level of physical fitness.